-The subset of HQE DOMs were found to have a smaller peak-to-valley ratio relative to the Standard QE DOMs, as well as an overall $3.34 \pm 0.01\%$ lower mean charge.
-It was also found that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be manufactured) had narrower and larger Gaussian component corresponding resulting in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$.
-No significant time dependence in any of the fitted parameters associated with the SPE charge templates over the investigated seasons was observed.
-A reassessment of the PMT gain settings found a systematic bias of $2.00 \pm 0.03\%$ with a standard deviation of 3.54%.
+The subset of HOE DOMs were found to have a smaller peak-to-valley ratio relative to the 642 Standard QE DOMs, as well as an overall $3.34 \pm 0.01\%$ lower average charge.
+It was also found 643 that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be 644 manufactured by Hamamatsu) had narrower and larger Gaussian component corresponding resulting 645 in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$.
+This was found to be likely due to a change 646 in the manufacturing over time rather than the actual AC coupling method.
+No significant time 647 dependence in any of the fitted parameters associated with the SPE charge templates over the 648 investigated seasons was observed.
+A reassessment of the PMT gain settings found a systematic 649 bias of $2.00 \pm 0.03\%$ with a standard deviation of 3.54%.
+650

 The SPE charge templates were inserted into the MC simulation and the results were compared to the default TA0003 distribution.
-A significant improvement in the description of the low-level variables, total charge per DOM and total charge over the number of channels, was shown.
+A significant improvement in the description of the variables total charge per DOM and total charge over the number of channels was shown.
 Analyses which rely on low-light occupancy measurements, may benefit from this update.
-As shown in the bright-to-dim ratios, the average mean charge for various light levels will not be affected by this
+As shown in the bright-to-dim ratios, the average average charge for various light levels will not be affected by this update.

-607 update.

-608 Acknowledgments
+656 Acknowledgments

-609 We acknowledge the support from the following agencies:
+657 We acknowledge the support from the following agencies:

-USA - U.S. National Science Foundation-Office of Polar Programs, U.S. National Science 610 Foundation-Physics Division, Wisconsin Alumni Research Foundation, Center for High Throughput 611 Computing (CHTC) at the University of Wisconsin-Madison, Open Science Grid (OSG), Extreme 612 Science and Engineering Discovery Environment (XSEDE), U.S. Department of Energy-National 613 Energy Research Scientific Computing Center, Particle astrophysics research computing center at 614 the University of Maryland, Institute for Cyber-Enabled Research at Michigan State University, and 615 Astroparticle physics computational facility at Marquette University; Belgium - Funds for Scien-616 tific Research (FRS-FNRS and FWO), FWO Odysseus and Big Science programmes, and Belgian 617 Federal Science Policy Office (Belspo); Germany - Bundesministerium für Bildung und Forschung 618 (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle Physics 619 (HAP), Initiative and Networking Fund of the Helmholtz Association, Deutsches Elektronen Syn-620 chrotron (DESY), and High Performance Computing cluster of the RWTH Aachen; Sweden -621 Swedish Research Council, Swedish Polar Research Secretariat, Swedish National Infrastructure 622 for Computing (SNIC), and Knut and Alice Wallenberg Foundation; Australia - Australian Re-623 search Council; Canada - Natural Sciences and Engineering Research Council of Canada, Calcul 624 Québec, Compute Ontario, Canada Foundation for Innovation, WestGrid, and Compute Canada; 625 Denmark - Villum Fonden, Danish National Research Foundation (DNRF), Carlsberg Foundation; 626 New Zealand - Marsden Fund; Japan - Japan Society for Promotion of Science (JSPS) and Institute 627 for Global Prominent Research (IGPR) of Chiba University; Korea - National Research Foundation 628 of Korea (NRF); Switzerland - Swiss National Science Foundation (SNSF); United Kingdom - 629 Department of Physics, University of Oxford.
-630
+USA - U.S. National Science Foundation-Office of Polar Programs, U.S. National Science 658 Foundation-Physics Division, Wisconsin Alumni Research Foundation, Center for High Throughput 659 Computing (CHTC) at the University of Wisconsin-Madison, Open Science Grid (OSG), Extreme 660 Science and Engineering Discovery Environment (XSEDE), U.S. Department of Energy-National 661 Energy Research Scientific Computing Center, Particle astrophysics research computing center at 662 the University of Maryland, Institute for Cyber-Enabled Research at Michigan State University, and 663 Astroparticle physics computational facility at Marquette University; Belgium - Funds for Scien-664 tific Research (FRS-FNRS and FWO), FWO Odysseus and Big Science programmes, and Belgian 665 Federal Science Policy Office (Belspo); Germany - Bundesministerium für Bildung und Forschung 666 (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle Physics 667 (HAP), Initiative and Networking Fund of the Helmholtz Association, Deutsches Elektronen Syn-668 chrotron (DESY), and High Performance Computing cluster of the RWTH Aachen; Sweden -669 Swedish Research Council, Swedish Polar Research Secretariat, Swedish National Infrastructure 670 for Computing (SNIC), and Knut and Alice Wallenberg Foundation; Australia - Australian Re-671 search Council; Canada - Natural Sciences and Engineering Research Council of Canada, Calcul 672 Québec, Compute Ontario, Canada Foundation for Innovation, WestGrid, and Compute Canada; 673 Denmark - Villum Fonden, Danish National Research Foundation (DNRF), Carlsberg Foundation; 674 New Zealand - Marsden Fund; Japan - Japan Society for Promotion of Science (JSPS) and Institute 675 for Global Prominent Research (IGPR) of Chiba University; Korea - National Research Foundation 676 of Korea (NRF); Switzerland - Swiss National Science Foundation (SNSF); United Kingdom - 677 Department of Physics, University of Oxford.
+678